 So how can organizations offer flexible working arrangements while removing the stigma, as well?

 Here are five suggestions:

 Reward employees for their results, not for hours spent in the office.
 Define what you expect and why, but leave the how up to your employees.
 Changing incentives will invariably change the organizational mindset, but it's a necessary first step in adopting flexible schedules.

 A manager's role should be less about controlling how employees spend their time (those decisions are best left to the employees), and more about clear communication concerning work progress and resource allocations.
 Managers who see their role as command-and-control, for example, as a timekeeper or hall monitor, will fail in a landscape of flexible work schedules.

 Define what functions are subject to flexible schedules and which ones are not.
 Be clear about any conditions you attach to flexible arrangements, such as communication protocols and when employees must be present in the office.
 Removing uncertainty helps employees make better-informed decisions about the flexibility offered to them.

 4. Debunk Stereotypes

 Men and women who work from home could very well sit on their couches and watch television all day when they should be working.
-But just because an employee who has chosen a flexible schedule can be lazy, doesn't mean they are.
-So rather than feeding into stereotypes that employees working from home are folding their laundry or organizing their sock draws all day, highlight their hard work and regularly communicate their value to the entire team.
+Just because an employee who has chosen a flexible schedule can be lazy, doesn't mean they are.
+Rather than feeding into stereotypes that employees working from home are folding their laundry or organizing their sock drawer all day, highlight their hard work and regularly communicate their value to the entire team.